Ideal Customer Profile B2B Full Guide

 - Compile the Information & Create Your Profiles templates

-Additional fields to include into your ICP you can find in the next paragraph.
+Additional fields to include in your ICP you can find in the next paragraph.

 Your ideal customer profile fields